Another year gone by ....

 👹

-Krampusnacht is celebrated on December 5 every year across Germany, other European countries, and Australia.
-It occurs the night before the celebration of the Feast of St. Nicholas, a night when people dress up as the devil Krampus and chase naughty children through the streets.
+Krampusnacht is celebrated on December 5 every year across Germany, other European countries, and Austria.
+It's celebrated the night before the Feast of St. Nicholas, a night when people dress up as the Krampus and chase naughty children through the streets.

 In the old stories St. Nicholas would travel with krampus on the night of December 5th.